 6 months-1 year = daily amount split into 2 meals per day.

+You can extend these time frames, if needed.
+How can you tell?
 If your puppy begins bile vomiting, this is also known as “hunger vomiting.”
 They vomit up a yellowish substance, which is bile from their gallbladder.
-This is nothing to worry about and there is an easy fix!
+This is nothing to worry about and an easy fix of keeping them on their previous amount of meals per day for a little longer!
 Dogs do this when their stomach is empty and expecting food.
 If you transition your 4 month puppy from 4 meals to 3 meals a day and they begin to do this, you can go back to the 4 meal a day plan.
 Their body wasn’t quite ready to go down to 3 yet.
 The same goes for when you put their daily amount into 2 meals from 3.
 If they start bile vomiting, go back to 3 and keep them there for a a few weeks before trying again.

 3-month-old golden retriever, estimated to weigh 70lbs as an adult: